andy-agyeiDwumah-hybytes/inance_arabic/README.md

 This is a React-based clone of the Inance website, built for practise purposes.
-It features multi-language support (Currently supporting English, French, and Arabic) and basic pages like Home, About Us, Services, and Contact Us.
+It features multi-language support (Currently supporting English, French, and Arabic) and basic pages like Home, About, Services, and Contact Us.

 ## Features ✨